 Owners and building services providers have a range of protections under the Residential Building Work Contracts and Dispute Resolution Act 2016 (the Act).
 The Act aims to help resolve disputes and improve building work contracts worth $20,000 or more.

 Residential building work includes:

 - repairs, and

-- conversions of non-habitable buildings, such as; a shipping container or a barn, into a residential buildings.
+- conversions of non-habitable buildings, such as a shipping container or a barn, into a residential building.

 Certain public or commercial buildings are not covered by the Act.
 These include: